zaiisao/Documentation/en/Agora Platform/aa_api.md

 | :-------------------------- | :------------ | :----------------- |
 | /beta/insight/usage/by_time | 1/min, 10/day | In the past 7 days |

 <div class="alert note"><b>Data Insight</b> finishes calculating data for the previous day, closing at 08:00 UTC.
 You may find that there is no data available prior to this time.
-To view real-time data, use <a href="#live">Live Data</a> RESTful APIs.</div>
+To view real-time data, use <a href="#live">Realtime</a> RESTful APIs.</div>

 ### Get number of channels & users